UKVI Temporary Guidance During COVID-19 – What This Means For You

 28 Day Rule

-The Tier 4 rules state that in order to apply for a Tier 4 visa inside the UK, your new course cannot be more than 28 days after the day your current visa expires.
+The Student Visa rules state that in order to apply for a Student Visa inside the UK, your new course cannot be more than 28 days after the day your current visa expires.

 UKVI have now stated that they will show discretion in cases where:

-- The course start date on the CAS for your new course is before, or on 01 October 2020
+- The course start date given on the CAS for your new course is before or on 31st December 2020

-If you cannot complete your course before your current visa expires for a reason related to COVID-19 (for example due to a leave of absence taken for COVID-19 related reasons), the guidance states that you will be able to apply to extend your Tier 4 visa inside the UK.
+If you cannot complete your course before your current visa expires for a reason related to COVID-19 (for example due to a leave of absence taken for COVID-19 related reasons), the guidance states that you will be able to apply to extend your Student Visa inside the UK.
 This applies even if you do not meet the exemptions to academic progression such as repeating a module, repeating an exam or continuing on the PhD course you have been studying.

 Please note this guidance is only temporary, and it is not clear how long it will apply for.
 So we do not know if it will help you if you submit your visa application after the end date of this guidance.
 If you are outside the UK, you may wish to apply for a new visa instead of using your existing visa to return to the UK.